-This homemade cinnamon swirl bread is easy enough for a beginner baker.
-Cut it into slices for the best toast you've ever had and tastes just like a warm cinnamon bun with a rich, cinnamon-packed filling.
+This sweet cinnamon swirl bread is easy enough for a beginner baker.
+Cut it into slices for the best toast you've ever had, you'll find it tastes just like a warm cinnamon bun with a rich, cinnamon-packed filling.

 I have been craving homemade cinnamon buns for MONTHS.

 First, there was a run on yeast.
 Then I couldn't find bread flour to save my life.
 When I was finally able to refill my pantry, the first recipe I tried resulted in overly crumby rolls that didn't taste anything at all like the smooth, chewy cinnamon roll dough I've been dreaming of.

 I reached out to my friend Melissa who happens to be an amazing home baker and mom of four strapping teenage boys.